 April was a crazy month for trials and preview sessions.
 Even the enquiries seem to rocket around this time too!
 It’s a busy time for mid week weddings, I had three weddings for brides called ‘Michelle’ this month ( random! ) and I always know when there’s a half term coming as I start to get wedding bookings on Mondays and Tuesday of the same week.
 So many teachers opt for mid week half term dates and they get booked up fast!

-July was a busy one – a special mention goes to Gill who celebrated her 70thbirthday with friends and family by getting married at the gorgeous WESTENHANGER castle.
+July was a busy one – a special mention goes to Gill who celebrated her 70thbirthday with friends and family by getting married at the gorgeous Westernhanger castle.
 An old friend Kelly finally got the wedding she had been dreaming of with her twins Isla and George making the most gorgeous flower girl and page boy and her dad surprising her by hiring a stunning vintage car to take her to the venue!
-Suzanne, another bride with another gorgeous daughter, looked incredible on her big day at THE ORANGERY after a dramatic weight loss – complete vintage bridal glam!
-And lastly, not forgetting Levi who married at THE GARDENS< YALDING who’s husband to be was a DJ and had compiled a complete wedding morning ‘radio show’ for her to listen to, featuring a variety of messages from friends and family, stories and songs.
+Suzanne, another bride with another gorgeous daughter, looked incredible on her big day at The Orangery – complete vintage bridal glam!
+And lastly, not forgetting Levi who married at The Gardens, Yalding who’s husband to be was a DJ and had compiled a complete wedding morning ‘radio show’ for her to listen to, featuring a variety of messages from friends and family, stories and songs.
 Absolutely the best wedding morning soundtrack I think I will ever hear!

 I always love September, as it’s my birthday month.
 I spent the beginning of the month styling Amy, ( a friend I’d made at baby massage four years ago! ) for her big day and it was so lovely to see their wonderful family photos!
 On my birthday I had the pleasure of providing hair and make up to Nikki and her bridesmaids, which she made extra special by not only remembering that it was my birthday -but also by buying me chocolates!
 Thank you Nikki, that was really kind of you!